The 10 Best Suburbs to Live in SYDNEY: Reviewed and Ranked in 2024

 In Conclusion

-To sum up our recommendations for the best suburbs for young couples in Sydney, here’s a list of the top suburbs along with their scores:
+My recommendations for the best suburbs for young couples, investors and families in Sydney, are listed below along with their scores:

 1. Alexandria (Score: 82/100)